weiqig/42stuff/Born2beroot/README.md

 | Customizability | Highly customizable according to user needs | Less customizable, with more focus on stability |
 | Usage | Versatility ranges from servers to desktops | Ideal for enterprises and servers |

+**Debian 13(trixie) as the choice of OS mostly because of its versatility, and is recommended given the scale of the project*

 ### Linux Security Module
 | | *AppArmor | SELinux |
 | ----- | ----- | ----- |